QuantEcon/lecture-source-py/source/rst/numpy.rst

 In NumPy-speak, they are also called *ufuncs*, which stands for "universal functions".

-As we saw above, the usual arithmetic operations (``+``, ``*``, etc.) also work element-wise, and combining these with the ufuncs gives a very large set of fast element-wise functions
+As we saw above, the usual arithmetic operations (``+``, ``*``, etc.) also work element-wise, and combining these with the ufuncs gives a very large set of fast element-wise functions.

 .. code-block:: python3